DesuYo/elasticio-builder/README.md

   }
 })
 ```
-Again, we just use {name} notation to retrieve property from input schema, config's fields or even from auth Promise resolve
+Again, we just use {name} notation to retrieve property from input schema, config's fields or even from auth Promise resolve.
-We even can split string and provide array with {name/separator} notation
+We can even split string and provide array with {name/separator} notation.
 ```
 spreadBody: {
   hobbies: '{hobbies/, }' // "anime, eating sushi, manga" => hobbies: ['anime', 'eating sushi', 'manga']